-Through a bizarre event (trying to fetch Ji Soo's ocarina that fell into a river), Dong Joo gets caught up by the currents and is presumed drowned.
-However, unknown to the others, he survives and is found and adopted by the president of a large Japanese insurance company, Yukio Yamamoto (Soo Han In) and his wife Keiko (Kuroda Fukumi), who are childless, and he becomes the heir to their corporate insurance world.
+Through a bizarre event (trying to fetch Ji Soo's beloved ocarina that fell into a river), Dong Joo gets caught up by the currents, goes under water, and is presumed drowned.
+However, unknown to the others, he survives and is found downstream lying unconscious on the ground, and he is adopted by the Korean born president of a large Japanese insurance company, Yukio Yamamoto (Soo Han In) and his delicate wife Keiko (Kuroda Fukumi), who are childless, and he becomes the heir to their corporate insurance world.
 He spends his early adult years in Japan, working in his father's business, and his name is changed to Yuichi Yamamoto.

 Then Yuichi (aka Dong Joo) visits Korea on a business trip, to increase his family's insurance business exposure, and also with an intent to find his two childhood friends.
 When he meets Gi Tae again he at first doesn't recognize him, and vice versa.
 He sees Ji Soo again and the attraction between them blossoms once more.
 His feelings towards Ji Soo start to deepen with time, causing Gi Tae to begin to unravel because he loves Ji Soo so much.

-Sure, there were some nice scenes, the cast was pretty and conveyed the right amount of angst, and the music soundtrack was hummable, but I was left with the feeling, "I've seen all this before, and done better too." (i.e. Shark from 2013, with a similar outline).
-Maybe if this had been my first K-drama I would have been more bowled over, but after you've seen dozens of them and seen enough love triangles to fill a giant football field, you tend to be desperate for some originality to the love stories you watch.
-I didn't get it here!
+Sure, there were some nice scenes, the cast was pretty, did their jobs flawlessly, and conveyed the right amount of angst, and the music soundtrack was quite beautiful, but I was left with the feeling, "I've seen all this before, and done better too." (i.e. Shark from 2013, with a similar outline).
+Maybe if this had been my first K-drama I would have been more bowled over, but after you've seen hundreds of them and seen enough love triangles to fill a giant football field, you tend to be desperate for some originality to the love stories you watch.

 HOME TO KOREAN DRAMA REVIEWS